hoyeoncapalee/machine_learning/README.md

 # machine_learning
-this is for machine learning code by hylee _naucra_
+this is for machine learning documents by hylee _naucra_